mars-sim/mars-sim/mars-sim-dist/base/README.txt

  -lat <latitude>                     Set the latitude of the new template Settlement -load <path to simulation file>     Load the a previously saved sim.
 No argument open file
-                                     selection dialog. 'default' will use default -lon <longitude>                    Set the longitude of the new template Settlement -new                                Enable quick start -scenario <scenario name>           New simulation from a scenario
+                                     selection dialog. 'default' will use default -log                                Log output to a file as well as console -lon <longitude>                    Set the longitude of the new template Settlement -new                                Enable quick start -scenario <scenario name>           New simulation from a scenario